 And in some situations, a written statement may not be enough to back up your assertions.
 You may need supporting documentation to boost the odds of the credit card issuer ruling in your favor.
 But it’s not required to get the investigation going.

 When you’re ready to submit a dispute, you’ll need the following:

 - A written letter that includes your name, address, account number, detailed explanation of the error, and the amount.
 Also, include a note about any supporting documentation (if applicable).

 - A copy of the billing statement with the contents in question highlighted.

 - Copies of any supporting documentation.

-If you need help drafting up a dispute letter for billing errors, the Federal Trade Commission has a handy template here.
+If you need help drafting up a letter to dispute billing errors, the Federal Trade Commission has a handy template here.

 Once you’re all set, drop off your package at the post office.
 Be sure to mail it with a return receipt so it’ll be hand-delivered and you can confirm its arrival.

 3. Disputes must be initiated within 60 days.

 Did you notice an error several months after the fact?
 The protections of the Fair Credit Billing Act may not apply to you.
 You have a 60-day window, starting from the date the bill was mailed, to submit a dispute.
 But what happens if you miss the cutoff?
 Your creditor may still review your claim, but they’re not legally obligated to do so.

 So, should you file a grievance after the fact?
 It doesn’t hurt to try.
 And if you have strong evidence to back up your claim, you increase the chances of a positive resolution.